hafizabc77/hafizabc77/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my master's degree at UCAS
+- 🔭 I’m currently working IHEP computer center
-- 🌱 I’m currently learning a lot of stuff :(
+- 🌱 I’m currently learning ML acceleration on Heterogeneous platforms.
-- 👯 I’m looking to collaborate on anything exciting
+- 👯 I’m looking to collaborate on anything exciting.
-- 🤔 I’m looking for help with where to go from here.
+- 🤔 I’m looking for help with anything.
-- 💬 Ask me about everything
+- 💬 Ask me about everything.
 - 📫 How to reach me: hafizabc77@gmail.com
-- ⚡ Fun fact: I'm a huge football fan.
+- ⚡ Fun fact: I'm a huge football fan #COYS

 <!--
 **hafizabc77/hafizabc77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.